Riemannian preconditioned coordinate descent for low multi-linear rank approximation

 \subsection{Synthetic Data}

-In this part, we give the results for two cases of Tucker Decomposition on dense random tensors.
+In this part, we give the results for two cases of Tucker decomposition on dense random tensors.
 In both cases, the elements of random matrices or tensors are drawn from a normal distribution with zero mean and unit variance.
-In the first case, we generate a rank-$(r_1, r_2, r_3)$ tensor $\mathcal{A}_1$ from the $i$-mode production of a random core tensor in $\mathbb{R}^{r_1\times r_2 \times r_3}$ space and 3 orthonormal matrices constructed by \emph{QR-decomposition} of random $n_i$ by $r_i$ matrices.
-In the second case, which has more resemblance with the real data with an intrinsic low-rank representation, we construct the tensor $\mathcal{A}_2$ by adding noise to a low-rank tensor,
+In the first case, we generate each rank-$(r_1, r_2, r_3)$ tensor $\mathcal{A}_1$ from the $i$-mode production of a random core tensor in $\mathbb{R}^{r_1\times r_2 \times r_3}$ and 3 orthonormal matrices constructed by the \emph{QR-decomposition} of random $n_i$ by $r_i$ matrices.
+In the second case, which has more resemblance with real data with intrinsic low-rank representations, we construct each tensor $\mathcal{A}_2$ by adding noise to a low-rank tensor,